Three active projects, using AI heavily throughout

 Lead engineer on HTTP content server.
 Scaled technology and features for rapid pre-IPO growth.

-Enhanced performance of a website for retail on-line stock trading.
+Enhanced performance of a website for retail online stock trading.
 Profiled systems, rewrote critical code paths (C++), and optimized database queries and schemas (Sybase).

 Principal architect, engineer, and team lead of Component Integrator, a tool for customizing and embedding Windows NT and CE.
 Product bought by Microsoft, later released as the Windows Embedded Studio.
 Venturcom eventually became Ardence, acquired by Citrix.